 You can find off-brand packs for cheap that work well for weekend trips.
-I have a 55L pack that I bought on Amazon for about $50.
+I have a 55L pack that I bought on Amazon for under 50 bucks.

 I’ve used it a handful of times and I have been quite satisfied with it.
 It’s small so you won’t be able to pack a lot of bulky gear in there, which is actually a good thing for novices who tend to pack too much.
 And it might not work for longer trips but it could be a good starting point for beginning backpackers.

 That being said, if you are sure you want to get into backpacking, you may just want to jump on in and get an excellent pack right off the bat.
 This could be one of those splurge areas and I’m not going to try to talk you out of it here.
 Spending $150-$200 on a great pack from the start would not be a waste of money if you keep backpacking for a long time.

 However, if you are not quite sure if you’re going to keep it up, then just buy a cheap pack!

 Do you really need a tent?

 This may come as a surprise to many of you, but the answer is no. Most people automatically classify a tent as a camping essential.
 That isn’t quite true.
 Sure tents are nice.
 They’re easy to set up (hopefully) and we trust them.
 But they can be one of the most expensive, and heavy, items on your gear list.

 Remember, we’re talking backpacking here.
 That means carrying everything, including the tent.
 So you can’t just go out and buy your Walmart brand tent for thirty bucks.
 That tent will weigh fifteen pounds and have you collapsing on the trail because your pack weighs 100.